Fayzan-Ali-Akhtar/AI-Chef-Assistant/README.md

 🔗 **Live Demo**: [AI Chef Assistant](https://ai-chef-assistant.netlify.app/)

-Welcome to **Generative AI Chef**, a cutting-edge application that combines the power of **Grok AI** and **DALL-E** to revolutionize your cooking experience.
+Welcome to **Generative AI Chef**, a cutting-edge application that combines the power of **Groq AI** and **DALL-E** to revolutionize your cooking experience.
 Whether you're a professional chef or a home cook, this app provides personalized recipe suggestions, step-by-step visual guides, and nutritional information to elevate your culinary skills.

 ## ✨ Features

-- 🤖 **AI-Powered Recipe Generation**: Get detailed recipes tailored to your ingredients using **Grok AI**.
+- 🤖 **AI-Powered Recipe Generation**: Get detailed recipes tailored to your ingredients using **Groq AI**.
 - 🖼️ **Step-by-Step Visual Guides**: Utilizes **DALL-E** to generate custom images for each step of the recipe, making it easier to follow along.
 - 📊 **Nutritional Information**: Provides comprehensive nutritional details per serving, including calories, protein, fat, and carbohydrates.
 - 📚 **Ingredient Management**: Add or remove ingredients dynamically to generate new recipes.